SNYW/SweetSwap/readme.md

 ## Overview

 This project is my case study for building a match-3 style game in Unity.
-It focuses on creating a scalable, fast-to-prototype system using a few key techniques.
+It focuses on creating a scalable, fast-to-prototype system using a few techniques.
 Below, I outline the architecture and technical choices I made.

 If you just want to jump in, the core flow is in `GameManager -> Update`.